-- If you already added sales tax in the Accounting section (see page xx), click the Tax field to choose it.
-If you haven’t added your taxes, click “Select a Tax”; then enter the tax name and tax rate in the provided fields.
+- If you already added sales tax in the Accounting section, click into the Tax field to select it.
+If you haven’t added your taxes, click Select a Tax and enter the tax name and tax rate in the provided fields.

-How to edit your columns
+Editing your columns

-- When creating/editing an invoice, click the “Edit columns” tab.
+- When creating/editing an invoice, select Edit columns.

-- If you want all your future invoices to have all the same labels, click “Apply these settings for all future invoices.”
+- If you want all your future invoices to have the same labels, select Apply these settings for all future invoices.

 How (and why) to approve a draft

-Why does Wave include this step?
-To give you more control, including the option to create a bunch of invoices before you’re ready to send them, and before they count toward the income in your accounting.
+By having a multi-step invoice process, you have the option to create invoices before you’re ready to send them, and before they count toward the income in your accounting.

 How to send your invoice